pierre-haessig/ev-calc/README.md

 of 1260 g/kWh for the manufacturing energy, which is quite high (coal : 1000 g/kWh).

-Also, they report a wider uncertainty in the energy use than in the CO₂ emission and this cannot fit in my calculator which propagates uncertainty since I use, like Ernst, the relation:
+Also, they report a wider uncertainty in the energy use than in the CO₂ emission and couldn't fit in the first versions of my calculator which propagated uncertainty since I used, like Ernst, the relation:

 > CO₂ emissions = Manufacturing energy × CO₂ intensity of manufacturing energy